JRSasan/150-a-day/README.md

-# 150-a-day
+# Expense Tracker
-An app to track and limit your expenses to 150 a day
+An app to track your daily expenses